KeironO/blog/content/why/open-standards-nhs.md

 NHS Wales has specific needs and opportunities that make open standards particularly important.

 **Scale**: Wales is small enough that comprehensive interoperability is achievable.
 Unlike NHS England, which has hundreds of trusts and thousands of practices, NHS Wales has seven health boards and a manageable number of primary care practices.
-This makes standardisation feasible.
+This makes coordination feasible without heavy-handed centralisation.

-**Digital Health and Care Wales**: DHCW already provides infrastructure services across NHS Wales.
-This is the perfect vehicle for mandating and supporting open standards adoption.
-Central coordination can drive interoperability in ways that fragmented procurement can't.
+**Decentralisation with coordination**: The answer isn't centralising everything under one monolithic organisation.
+Centralisation just replaces vendor lock-in with bureaucratic lock-in - slow decision-making, one-size-fits-all solutions, distance from clinical reality.
+Instead, health boards should control their own systems while coordinating on open standards and sharing code.
+Each board chooses or builds solutions that work for their context, but all implement the same open standards for interoperability.
+When one board builds something useful, they share the source code.
+Other boards can adopt it, adapt it, or build something different - but it all works together because of shared standards.

+**Open source, not centralised control**: This model requires health boards to release their code as open source.
+When Betsi Cadwaladr builds a module for prescribing, Aneurin Bevan can use it, improve it, or learn from it.
+When Cardiff and Vale solves a problem with lab integration, Hywel Dda benefits.
+Knowledge and solutions flow between boards, but control remains distributed.
+Each board maintains autonomy while contributing to shared infrastructure.
+This is how you get the benefits of coordination without the costs of centralisation.

 **Welsh Language**: Health data in Wales should support both English and Welsh.
 Open standards like SNOMED CT support multiple languages.
 Proprietary systems often don't, or charge extra for language support.
-Open standards ensure Welsh language support is built into the infrastructure.
+When boards share code that properly implements Welsh language support, everyone benefits without duplicating the work.

 **Integrated care ambitions**: The Welsh Government's commitment to integrated health and social care depends absolutely on systems that share data effectively.
 You cannot have integrated care with siloed systems.
-Open standards are not optional if integration is the goal.
+But integration doesn't require centralisation - it requires interoperability.
+Open standards enable health boards to run different systems that still exchange data seamlessly.

 **Public service values**: NHS Wales is a public service, funded by Welsh taxpayers, serving the people of Wales.
-The infrastructure should reflect public ownership and democratic accountability, not corporate control.
-Open standards align with public service values in ways that vendor lock-in never can.
+The infrastructure should reflect public ownership and democratic accountability, not corporate control or bureaucratic monopoly.
+Open standards with distributed control align with public service values - health boards accountable to their communities, sharing solutions collaboratively, building commons rather than silos.

 ## The Counterarguments